ForEvolve/forevolve.github.io/_posts/en/2017-09-07-design-patterns-web-api-service-and-repository-part-8.md

 ```

 Once again, due to the subsystem design, our tests are more than simple!
+Note that I am not testing the mapping here but the Façade.
+Each mapper has been previously tested individually (see the [source code](https://github.com/ForEvolve/ForEvolve.Blog.Samples/tree/master/8.%20NinjaApi%20-%20NinjaRepository/test/ForEvolve.Blog.Samples.NinjaApi.Tests/Mappers) or more information).

 ## ForEvolve.Azure
 Another step: we need to access that Azure Table.
 To do that, we could use the Azure SDK or even simpler: inject an `ITableStorageRepository<TEntity>`; provided by `ForEvolve.Azure`.

-> `ForEvolve.Azure` is part of the ForEvolve Framework meta package installed earlier.

 We will configure the use of `ITableStorageRepository<TEntity>` later, for now, lets just assume that it is working fine (it is just an interface after all).

 `TEntity` is the entity to read/write.
 In this case, `TEntity` is `NinjaEntity`.

+---

+> **ForEvolve Framework**
+>
+> The ForEvolve Framework is a toolbox that I am building to help speed up repetitive tasks, like accessing an Azure Table.
+> There are multiple helpers in it, and many more that I want to add.
+>
+> `ForEvolve.Azure` is part of the ForEvolve Framework meta package installed earlier.
+>
+> If this is not done already, install the `ForEvolve` metapackage from my [MyGet](https://www.myget.org/F/forevolve/api/v3/index.json) feed.
+> If you dont know [How to use a custom NuGet feed in Visual Studio 2017](/en/articles/2017/08/06/how-to-use-a-custom-nuget-feed-in-visual-studio-2017/), feel free to take a look at this article.

+---

 ## NinjaRepository
 Back to our main business, let's create that `NinjaRepository` that we are talking about for so long!